 Studies have shown that glucosamine alone is not the most effective natural treatment for hip and joint issues in dogs.
 When combined with other ingredients, however, glucosamine can become much more powerful giving you and your dog better, faster and more visible results.

-The first is our Advanced Hip and Joint Snacks.
-These delicious, chicken flavored treats are made from all-natural ingredients and sourced right here in the USA.
+The first is our Advanced Hip and Joint Chews.
+These delicious, chicken flavored treats are made from natural ingredients and sourced right here in the USA.
 The high-quality glucosamine HCL is combined with anti-inflammatory turmeric and MSM, an essential building block for your dog’s joints.
 Some pet owners tell us this is the only glucosamine supplement their dog will take.
 (Because what pup can deny something that tastes as good as chicken?)

 Secondly, but equally as effective, is our 10-in-1 Multivitamin.
 Powered by glucosamine, omega-3, probiotics, and vitamins A, C, and D3, this daily supplement has become a staple for canines across the country.
 We call it 10-in-1 because of its 10 core benefits, including hip and joint support, digestive aid, brain boost, fur and coat improvement, immune system support, heart health, antioxidants, anti-inflammation, improved flexibility, and energy boost.

 Both of these supplements are made in a GMP-certified facility and produced in the United States.
-They’re made with all-natural ingredients and come with a 100% money-back guarantee.
+They’re made with natural ingredients and come with a 100% money-back guarantee.
 If you’ve been thinking about introducing a glucosamine supplement into your dog’s routine, these are both a great option.

 By now, you’ve learned where glucosamine comes from, the essential benefits, the common side effects, how to find a quality supplement, and a few other ways to improve your dog’s joint health.
 As always, we recommend consulting with your vet before making any drastic changes to your dog’s routine.
 But if you get the green light, you’ll see why dog lovers across the country are giving their four-legged friends a healthy dose of glucosamine.